hyperledger/bevel/docs/source/operations/fabric_networkyaml.md

           expressapi:           # This is for the express api server
             targetPort: 3000
             port: 3000
-          chaincode:
+          chaincodes:
-            name: "chaincode_name" #This has to be replaced with the name of the chaincode
+            - name: "chaincode_name" #This has to be replaced with the name of the chaincode
               version: "chaincode_version" #This has to be replaced with the version of the chaincode
               maindirectory: "chaincode_main"  #The main directory where chaincode is needed to be placed
               repository:
                 username: "git_username"          # Git Service user who has rights to check-in in all branches
                 password: "git_password"
                 url: "github.com/hyperledger/bevel.git"
                 branch: develop
                 path: "chaincode_src"   #The path to the chaincode
               arguments: 'chaincode_args' #Arguments to be passed along with the chaincode parameters
               endorsements: "" #Endorsements (if any) provided along with the chaincode
 ```
 The fields under `peer` service are